-- (a) as economically disadvantaged; - (b) from major racial and ethnic groups, as defined by the US Census Bureau;
+(a) as economically disadvantaged;

+(b) from major racial and ethnic groups, as defined by the US Census Bureau;

-- (c) as having a disability, inclusive of students with Section 504 plans and students with individualized education programs (IEPs), separately and in total; - (d) with limited English proficiency, including immigrant children and youth; and - (e) as students who are publicly funded to attend an approved independent school, as made available by the Secretary.
+(c) as having a disability, inclusive of students with Section 504 plans and students with individualized education programs (IEPs), separately and in total;

+(d) with limited English proficiency, including immigrant children and youth; and

+(e) as students who are publicly funded to attend an approved independent school, as made available by the Secretary.

 Student subgroups should be defined consistent with federal and state statutes and regulations and Agency of Education policy.
-In no case shall a supervisory union or school district SU/SD-reveal personally identifiable information about an individual student or violate the State's minimum group size for reporting.
+In no case shall a supervisory union or school district SU/SD reveal personally identifiable information about an individual student or violate the State's minimum group size for reporting.

-The SU/SD's performance criteria of the student and system-level report described in this subsection of the school shall be clear and be communicated to administrators, educators, and other building staff.
+The SU/SD's performance criteria for the student and system-level reports described in this subsection of the school shall be clear and be communicated to administrators, educators, and other building staff.

-Each supervisory union SU/SD supervisory union or, supervisory district shall establish a secure student data system that enables regular access for teachers and administrators.
-Teachers shall have access to academic performance data on individual students whom they teach and aggregate data on student and system SU/SD and supervisory union or supervisory district performance results.
-SU/SD and school Aadministrators shall have access to individual student data and on student and system performance results, to the extent permitted under state and federal law.
+Each supervisory union SU/SD-supervisory union or, supervisory district shall establish a secure student data system that enables regular access for teachers and administrators.
+Teachers shall have access to academic performance data on individual students whom they teach and aggregate data on student and system SU/SD and school and supervisory union or supervisory district performance results.
+SU/SD and school Aadministrators shall have access to individual student data and on student and system performance results. student teacher shall have access to individual student and on student and system performance results. to the extent permitted under state and federal law.-